anderkve/FYS3150/book/using_git/setting_up_git_and_a_GitHub_repo.md

-# Setting up git and Github repo
+# Setting up git and GitHub repo

 ## Setting up git on your computer

-You need to tell Git which user you are.
+You need to tell git which user you are.
 Write the following commands in your terminal.

 ```sh
 git config --global user.name your_user_name_spelled_out